input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 * SMT: Sparse Merkle Tree (append-only presence set over CIDs).
 * Root: SMT root hash summarizing the entire set.
-* IBLT: Invertible Bloom Lookup Table used for set reconciliation.
 * Manifest: IPFS object (by CID) describing a batch of CIDs or a diff.
 * UUIDv7: 128-bit, time-ordered unique identifier used as message/correlation id.